 This is an environmentally sensitive site, which is incorporated into the Oribi Gorge nature reserve important bird area.
 The area is not open to the general public and the number of visits per month may be limited to minimise disturbance to the vultures.
 ADVANCED BOOKING is essential.
 Contact Andy on +27 72 893 3794 to make a booking.

 We spend a morning on a self drive through the reserve admiring the wildlife, spectacular scenery and abundance of flora.
 There are a number of worthy stops and viewpoints throughout the reserve.
 The walk across the 80m suspension bridge to the Eagle’s was view was an exhilarating experience offering more magnificent views across the gorge.

 The reserve also offers fishing, paintball games, 4×4 tracks, walking trails and single track mountain bike trails.
 Guided game drives are available on request.

 RELATED ARTICLE: 101 Things to do in Durban under R101

 Oribi Gorge Nature Reserve and Wild 5 Adventures

 There are numerous hiking opportunities throughout Oribi Gorge Nature reserve.
 The walks are scenic with an abundance of wildlife and splendid lookout points.

 Wild 5 adventures are located within Oribi Gorge nature reserve.
-They offer a range of extreme adventures, from white water rafting, to paintball games and a Adrenalin pumping 55 storey gorge swing.
+They offer a range of extreme adventures, from white water rafting to paintball games and an Adrenalin pumping 55 storey gorge swing.

 That’s a wrap